(Last updated on October 14, 2020)

 - On test day, we will offer chat support from 6:45 AM Eastern Time until 7:00 PM Eastern Time.
 You may chat with us at any time during this window; you will not incur any timer penalties for chatting with us.

-- Students are required to attend the pre-test Q&A webinar to ensure a smooth testing experience.
-The webinar will take place Tuesday, September 22, from 3 to about 4 PM Eastern Time.
-Register here.
+- Students are strongly encouraged to attend the pre-test Q&A webinar to ensure a smooth testing experience.
+The webinar time, date, and link will be posted here when available.

 Please continue reading for more information.